withaarzoo/100-Days-of-Code/[ Day 24 ] - Menu Bar With Hover Reveal Effect/README.md

 To use this menu in your project, follow these steps:

-1. Download the HTML and CSS files from the [dgicode.store](https://dgicode.store/product/menu-with-hover-reveal-using-html-and-css/) website .
+1. Download the HTML and CSS files from the [telegram](https://t.me/CodeWithAarzoo) .

 2. Include the HTML and CSS files in your project's directory.